shakacode/react_on_rails/docs/basics/configuration.md

   # it is convenient to set this to true or else you have to either manually set the ids to
   # avoid collisions.
 Most newer apps will have only one instance of a component on a page,
   # so this should be false in most cases.
-  # This value can be overrident for a given call to react_component
+  # This value can be overridden for a given call to react_component
-  config.random_dom_id = false # default is true
+  config.random_dom_id = true # default

   # defaults to "" (top level)
-  #
   config.node_modules_location = "client" # If using webpacker you should use "".

   # This configures the script to run to build the production assets by webpack .
 Set this to nil
   # if you don't want react_on_rails building this file for you.
   # Note, if you want to use this command then you should remove the file
   # config/webpack/production.js
   # If that file exists, React on Rails thinks that you'll use the rails/webpacker bin/webpack compiler.
   config.build_production_command = "RAILS_ENV=production bin/webpack"

   ################################################################################